datagovsg/live-parking-info/presentation/presentation.md

 # Follow along

-- Go to [tech.gov.sg](https://www.tech.gov.sg/) or a website of your choice
+- Go to [tech.gov.sg](https://www.tech.gov.sg/) or any website of your choice
-- Switch your internet connection off
 - Right click on the webpage and select "Inspect"
 - Type CMD + SHIFT + C or click on "Select element" icon
-- Select the hero banner text
+- Select any text
-- Modify the content of that banner
+- Modify the content within it

 ---